 The moderates had the total faith in the British sense of justice and fair play.
 They were loyal to the British.
 They looked to England for inspiration and guidance.
 The moderates used petitions, resolutions, meetings, leaflets, pamphlets, memorandum and delegation to present their demand.
 They believed in patience and conciliations rather than confrontations adopting orderly progress and constitutional means to realize their aims to educate people to arouse political consciousness and to create powerful public opinion in favour of their democracy and they organized annual session processions and meetings were held speeches were delivered and discussions were held on various economic, social and political questions.
 Following these discussions resolutions were adopted.
 They also adopted petitions and memorandum before submitting them to the government so as to gradually bring the awakening.
-Authorities around to their view point to influence the British government and enlighten the British public and their leaders they send deputations of leading Indian leaders to England.
-In 1886, Governor general Lord Dufferin gave a tea garden party to the congress members in Calcutta.
-The government become unfriendly.
+Authorities around to their view point to influence the British government and enlighten the British public and their leaders they send deputations of leading Indian leaders to England.In1886, Governor general Lord Dufferin gave a tea garden party to the congress members in Calcutta.
+The government officials had attended congress sessions with the increase in congress demands the government become unfriendly.
 It encouraged the Muslims to stay away from the congress.
 The only demand of the congress granted by the British was the expansion of legislative councils by the Indian councils act.

-10.9 ACHEIVEMENTS :-
+10.9 ACHEIVEMENTS:-

 - 1. The moderates were able to create a wide nationalism among the people. - 2.
-They popularized the idea of democracy civil liberties and representative's institutions. - They explained how the Britishers were exploiting Indians.
-Particularly Dadabhai Naroji in his book" poverty and Un-British rule in India".
-Wrote his drain theory he showed how India's wealth was going away to England in form of (a) salaries (b) savings (c) pensions (d) payment to British troops in India (d) profits of the British company. - 4.
+They popularized the idea of democracy civil liberties and representative's institutions. - 3.
+They explained how the Britishers were exploiting Indians.
+Particularly Dadabhai Naroji in his book "Poverty and Un- British rule in India" wrote his drain theory and he showed how India's wealth was going away to England in form of (a) salaries (b) savings (c) pensions (d) payment to British troops in India (d) profits of the British company. - 4.
 Some moderates like Ranade and Gokhale favoured social reforms.
 They protested against the child marriage and widowhood. - 5.
 The moderates had succeeded in getting the expansion of the legislative councils by the Indian council's act of 1892.